Nurse Salaries / CNS Salary

 Career Outlook for Clinical Nurse Specialists

 According to the National Association of Clinical Nurse Specialists (NACNS), an estimated 69,017 RNs have the education and credentials to be able to become a CNS.
-The BLS also states that APRNs have a projected growth of 45% from 2020 to 2030 from 2019 to 2029.
-So, these statistics indicate a great opportunity for growth for RNs.
+The BLS also states that APRNs have a projected growth of 40% from 2021 to 2031.
+So, these statistics indicate a great opportunity for growth for APRNs.

 Frequently asked Questions About Nurse Salary